sk89q/theater-with-friends/README.md

 This project runs a website on YOUR server that lets you play videos stored ON the server and YouTube, Vimeo, etc. videos, synced to everyone else.

-There is even a QUEUE.
+It is a full-fledged streaming platform with queue and re-encoding and **needs a dedicated server with a good enough CPU**.

 ![UI](readme/ui.png)